Internal Procedures and Resources

 For any travel using funds administered by The University from any source, travelers must complete the College of Liberal Arts Centralized Business Services (CoLA CBS) Travel Authorization Request (TAR) online (no later than two (2) weeks before their scheduled departure date when using funds administered by the department and three (3) weeks in advance if applying for a Faculty Travel Grant).
 For any travel during the final week of class in any semester, or during final week, special approval must be secured prior to travel.
 In the comments section of the TAR, include a request for CBS Group 2 to seek this approval.

 College and UT procedures and policies as well as relevant links, are available on the CoLA CBS Website.

 Department specific instructions are provided below.

 If using Faculty Travel Grant (FTG) funds complete the Online Request Form.
-Normally the FTG will be assigned to the administrative assistant in the department, David Lopez, ut eid: dbl353.
-David will send an email to Faculty and students when he will be out of the office for more than a few days, in which case, the FTG should be assigned to Chris Bryce, ut eid: brycece2.
+Assign the FTG to the department to Chris Bryce, ut eid: brycece2.
 Both the TAR and FTG must be completed.

 Directions to fill out TAR:

 Be as thorough as possible when completing the Travel Information in the TAR.
 All text fields should be filled out for each Traveler Information & Travel Information criteria.
 Some general notes to consider: